horselock/claude-code-proxy/README.md

 ## Quick Start
 Requires:
-- nvm, node
-- Claude Code installed with nvm, login with "Claude account with subscription"
+- nvm, node (installed with nvm), Claude Code, logged in with "Claude account with subscription"
 1. `git clone https://github.com/horselock/claude-code-proxy.git`
 2. `run.sh` or `run.bat` depending on your OS; default port is 42069